wormhole-foundation/wormhole/whitepapers/0003_token_bridge.md

 ### Backwards compatibility of the pause check

-Adding the `paused` check is fully backwards compatible on EVM and Solana.
+Adding the `paused` check is interface backwards compatible on EVM and Solana.
 On Solana, the bridge already passes the `config` account on all relevant instructions, so no client-side changes are required to begin enforcing the new check.

+However, deploying pause support updates existing contract state.
+For example, the SVM implementation resizes account data and there is no built-in rollback path to the exact pre-upgrade state.
+This should not break existing deployments, but integrators, SDKs, and off-chain indexers that assume the previous storage layout or account size may need to account for the new pause fields.

 ## Alternatives Considered